vlachenal/webservices-bench/README.md

 This project aims to test these solutions on server side.

-I do these projects on my free time ; that's why they are published under Do What the Fuck You Want to Public License: you can reuse them as you want.
+I have done these projects on my free time ; that's why they are published under Do What the Fuck You Want to Public License: you can reuse them as you want.
 I don't care about it.

 ## Maven
 When I began my integration tests, I began to write the pom.xml.
 I found it too complex and too verbose.